junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/module.md

 morea_sort_order: 2
 ---

-This is an introduction to the command line interface, and how to use it with Bash to traverse the UNIX file system.
+This is an introduction to the command-line interface, and how to use it with Bash to traverse the UNIX file system.